tristanbatchler/tbat.me/_posts/2024-11-22-godot-golang-mmo-part-12.md

       - "${PORT}:${PORT}"
 ```

 This is a [Docker compose](https://docs.docker.com/compose/) file, which is a convenient way to define the configuration for our Docker container, and run it with a simple command.
-You will need to create a folder on your computer to store the database file, and set the a new environment variable in the `.env` file:
+You will need to create a folder on your computer to store the database file, and set a new environment variable in the `.env` file:

 ```ini
 DATA_PATH=/path/to/your/data/folder